Airport shooting reignites security debate before French election

 He had been reporting regularly to police under the terms of a provisional release from custody, and did not have the right to leave the country.

-Several hours before he was killed, Belgacem had shot and wounded a police officer with his air pistol after being stopped for a routine traffic check north of Paris, officials said.
+Several hours before he was killed, Belgacem had shot and wounded a police officer with his air pistol when he was stopped for a routine traffic check north of Paris, officials said.
 He then fled the scene.

 He later entered a bar where he was a regular customer in Vitry-sur-Seine on the other side of Paris, and opened fire with his air gun without hitting anyone.
 He also stole a car before arriving at the airport.